- Slim, comfortable design

 We'll go more into some of the smart applications later in the review.

-It's not an always-on screen, so you'll need to give it a tap to wake it up or raise to wake, and that gesture support is nicely responsive.
+It's not an always-on screen, so you'll need to give it a tap to wake it up or raise it to wake, and that gesture support is nicely responsive.

 While you do miss out on an always-on mode here, Fitbit does use a screen that automatically adjusts brightness based on the available light in your environment, which is likely a move to go kinder on battery.